spiritlake/ares-extras/teamup-events/README.md

 # Teamup Events Integration

+## Status

-> **Deprecated**.
+**Deprecated**.
 Provided for reference.
 May require tweaking to get it to work with the current Ares code.

-**Compatibility:** Designed for AresMUSH 0.4
+Designed for AresMUSH 0.4.

+## Overview

 [Teamup.com](https://www.teamup.com/) offers a free, shared, public web calendar for groups.